DMHACKERZ/TeleICU-Monitoring-System/README.md

 **Object Detection**

-YOLOv8 models are employed for object detection:
+Fine-Tuned YOLOv8 models are employed for object detection:

 1. A general model ('person_labelling.pt') for detecting patients, doctors, nurses, monitor and others.
 2. A specialized model ('fall_detection.pt') for fall detection.